programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-10.png" alt="First five rows of DataFrame merged to include student papers and metadata, with columns for filename, title, discipline, paper type, and text." caption="Figure 10: DataFrame with files and metadata" %}

 The resulting DataFrame is now ready for analysis.

-# A Note About Preprocessing Tasks
-If you've done any computational analysis before, you're likely familiar with the term "cleaning," which covers a range of procedures such as lowercasing, punctuation removal, and stopword removal.
-Such procedures are meant to standardize data and make it easier for computational tools to interpret it.
-In both versions of the code above, we replaced extra spaces with single spaces, and in the Google Colab version, we also converted the uploaded files from byte strings to Unicode strings so spaCy can process them.

-However, it is not necessary to perform most other cleaning procedures before running spaCy, and some will in fact skew your results.
-For example, punctuation markers help spaCy parse grammatical structures and generate part-of-speech tags and dependency trees.
-Similarly, some recent scholarship [^8] shows that removing stopwords only superficially improve tasks like topic modeling and that stopwords can support clustering and classification.
-Stopword removal will be run *after* we get results from spaCy so we can further compare its impacts.

 # Text Enrichment with spaCy
 To use spaCy, first load the natural language processing pipeline which will be used to perform tokenization, part-of-speech tagging, and other text enrichment tasks.
 A wide range of pretrained pipelines are available ([see the full list here](https://spacy.io/models)), and they vary based on size and language.
 We'll use ```en_core_web_sm```, the small English pipeline which has been tagged on written web texts.
 This model may not perform as accurately as the medium and large English models, but it will deliver results most efficiently.
 Once we've loaded the pipeline, we can check what functions it performs; "parser", "tagger", "lemmatizer", and "ner", should be among those listed.